Replacing Mechanical Fuel Pumps: A Step-By-Step Guide For Beginners

 shunfuel

-First, apply a coat of gasket sealer to both sides of the new gasket.
-Next, put the attaching bolts through the new pump and slip the gasket over the bolts.
+When installing the new fuel pump, apply a coat of gasket sealer on both sides of the new gasket and put the attaching bolts through the new pump.
+Slip the gasket over the bolts and install the new pump on the engine.
 Make sure the push rod is correctly installed in both the engine and the fuel pump.
-If the push rod slides out, you can pack it with some heavy grease to hold it in place while you install the pump.
+If it slides out, pack it with heavy grease to hold it in place while you install the pump.

 Frequently asked questions